Table of content

 Step 7.
 Gather feedback

 When the MVP is released, it's time to start gathering feedback from customers.
-It's a process of checking how users interact with your app, capture feedback, and find possible improvements.
-Feedback collection is significant as it helps you figure out what works for your target audience and whatnot.
+It's a process of checking how users interact with your app, capturing feedback, and finding possible improvements.
+Feedback collection is significant in ecommerce app development as it helps you figure out what works for your target audience and what doesn’t.

 Step 8.
 Iterate